Notes on the Geography of Ghana: Accra 4: Suburban Development

 Another view.
 Turns out that the group was built as junior staff quarters for government officers who needed to be close by when the Governor called.
 The architect (J.G.
 Halstead, chief architect of the Public Works Department) laid out these 24 apartments in three blocks around a central open space to which the apartments face.
 They're all one-room deep to maximize breezes; each also has a private courtyard for sleeping outside.
 The floor plans were published in New Buildings in the Commonwealth, edited by J.M.
 Richards, 1961.

-The rich, too, are always with us, here protected by electrical fencing.
+The rich, too, are always with us, here protected by electric fencing.
 Tempted to test the voltage?
 Resist the urge: 220 hurts.

 Color to make a statement.